Geography >> US Geography >> US State History

 The Rocky Mountains form the longest mountain range in North America and the second longest range in the world.
 They stretch 3,000 miles north-to-south from New Mexico, across the United States to Montana, and well into Canada.
 The highest point of the Rockies is Mount Elbert in Colorado which rises 14,440 feet above sea level.

 The Continental Divide for North America is located along the Rocky Mountains.
 It is at this point that water flows either to the Atlantic Ocean in the east or to the Pacific Ocean in the west.
 The Rockies are known for their distinct seasons with warm, rainy summers and cold snowy winters.
-Much of the Rocky Mountains is covered with forests of spruces trees, pines, oaks, junipers, and firs.
-A wide variety of wildlife can be found in the Rockies including bighorn sheep, badgers, grizzly bears, black bears, coyotes, elk, bighorn sheep, and white-tailed deer.
+Much of the Rocky Mountains is covered with forests of spruce trees, pines, oaks, junipers, and firs.
+A wide variety of wildlife can be found in the Rockies including bighorn sheep, badgers, grizzly bears, black bears, coyotes, elk, and white-tailed deer.

 Within the Rocky Mountains are several smaller ranges including the Big Horn Mountains, the Front Range, the Wasatch Mountains, and the Bitterroot Range.
 There are several national parks protecting areas of the Rockies such as Yellowstone National Park, Rocky Mountain National Park, Grand Teton National Park, and Glacier National Park.